cxumol/promptmask/README.md

 PromptMask ensures your private data never leaves your machines.
 It redacts and un-redacts sensitive data locally, so that only anonymized data is sent to third-party AI services.(*)

 > (*): "Local" in this project is used only for terminology distinction, differing from Cloud AI whose privacy protection is questionable.
-PromptMask is able to process sensitive data with any remote LLM that you trust.
+PromptMask is fully compatible with any remote LLM that you trust to process sensitive data.

 ## Table of Contents